Roundhay: 12th century

 Roundhay does not appear in the Domesday Book of 1086, but seems to have been formed soon afterwards, the first mention being in about 1153.
 It was formerly a hunting park for the De Lacy family of Pontefract Castle.
 Coal and iron ore were mined and a smelting furnace was recorded in 1295.
 Once these were exhausted (and woodland had been cleared for fuel) the area turned to farming.

 16th century–18th century

 Roundhay was historically a township and chapelry in the ancient parish of Barwick in Elmet, except for a small area in the east around Roundhay Grange (originally a grange of Kirkstall Abbey), which was a detached part of the township of Shadwell in the parish of Thorner.
 Roundhay was a hamlet until 1803 when the park estate was bought by Thomas Nicholson who started a programme of landscaping and built the Mansion House.
 Housing was built for workers and more land sold on which other gentry built houses.

-19th century – Turnpike
+19th century

 Until 1810, Gipton Wood was Gibton Forest separating Leeds from Roundhay Park and a turnpike road was constructed "from Sheepscar to Roundhay Bridge".
 After the road was built the population increased from 84 in 1801 to 186 in 1822, mainly in grand houses for wealthier citizens of Leeds.